AJnsm/Stator/vignette/Vignette.md

 ![an example dendrogram](https://github.com/AJnsm/NF_TL_pipeline/blob/develop/vignette/dendrogram_vignette_example.png)

-(Note that for this crude selection of genes and cells, the PCA embedding of the cells is a bit useless)
+(Note that for this crude selection of genes and cells, the PCA embedding of the cells is a bit useless.
+In practice, gene selection would at least in part be based QC metrics like high variance *etc.*, which Stator can automatically apply when running in `expression` mode.)

 To find exactly which d-tuples make up the Globin positive state, the file `states_output/` lists exactly which cluster each d-tuple ended up in: